Chapter 336 — Title

 Obligation of Beneficiary's Bank to Pay and Give Notice to Beneficiary

-If the beneficiary's bank accepts a payment order but does not pay the beneficiary on the payment date, the bank must …
+If a beneficiary's bank accepts a payment order, it must pay the amount to the beneficiary, due on the payment date (or …

 336.4A-405